k21971/EvilHack/doc/evilhack-changelog.md

 - Kathryn the Enchantress will still wave to you if hostile
 - Fix: the Oracle and Charon changed states not restored on save
 - Fix: better fix for crash when killing monster with a wielded potion
-- Fix: thrown/kicked objects hitting a black dragon would disintigrate 100% of the time
+- Fix: thrown/kicked objects hitting a black dragon would disintegrate 100% of the time
 - Fix: check_wings() doesn't respect if an amulet of flying is being worn or not
 - Fix: Illithids can still use psionic blast if poly'd into a non-illithid form